-We are dependent upon outside suppliers for crucial raw materials which could be difficult or expensive to replace.
-We purchase the unmodified compounds utilized in our approved products and products under development from outside suppliers.
-We may be required to enter into supply contracts with outside suppliers for certain unmodified compounds.
-We don't produce the unmodified adenosine deaminase used in the manufacture of ADAGEN, the unmodified forms of L-asparaginase used in the manufacture of ONCASPAR and the unmodified camptothecin used in our PROTHECAN(R) product which is under development.
-We have a supply contract with an outside supplier for the supply of each of these unmodified compounds.
-If we experience a delay in obtaining or are unable to obtain any unmodified compound, including unmodified adenosine deaminase, unmodified L-asparaginase, or unmodified camptothecin on reasonable terms, or at all, it could have a material adverse effect on our business, financial condition and results of operations.
-If we are required to obtain an alternate source for an unmodified compound utilized in a product which is being sold commercially or which is in clinical development, the FDA and relevant foreign regulatory agencies will likely require that we perform additional testing to demonstrate that the alternate material is biologically and chemically equivalent to the unmodified compound previously used.
-This testing would cause delays and additional expenses.
-Such evaluations could include chemical, pre-clinical and clinical studies and could delay development of a product which is in clinical trials, limit commercial sales of an approved product and cause us to incur significant additional expenses.
-If we are unable to demonstrate that such alternate material is chemically and biologically equivalent to the previously used unmodified compound, we will likely be required to repeat some or all of the pre-clinical and clinical trials conducted for such compound.
+Raw Materials and Dependence Upon Suppliers.
+The Company purchases the unmodified compounds utilized in its approved products and products under development from outside suppliers.
+The Company may be required to enter into supply contracts with outside suppliers for certain unmodified compounds.
+The Company does not produce the unmodified adenosine deaminase used in the manufacture of ADAGEN, the unmodified forms of L-asparaginase used in the manufacture of ONCASPAR and the unmodified camptothecin used in the Company's PROTHECAN(R) product which is under development and has a supply contract with an outside supplier for the supply of each of these unmodified compounds.
+Delays in obtaining or an inability to obtain any unmodified compound, including unmodified adenosine deaminase, unmodified L-asparaginase, or unmodified camptothecin on reasonable terms, or at all, could have a material adverse effect on the Company's business, financial condition and results of operations.
+In the event the Company is required to obtain an alternate source for an unmodified compound utilized in a product which is being sold commercially or which is in clinical development, the FDA and relevant foreign regulatory agencies will likely require the Company to perform additional testing, which would cause delays and additional expenses, to demonstrate that the alternate material is biologically and chemically equivalent to the unmodified compound previously used.
+Such evaluations could include chemical, pre-clinical and clinical studies and could delay development of a product which is in clinical trials, limit commercial sales of an approved product and cause the Company to incur significant additional expenses.
+If such alternate material is not demonstrated to be chemically and biologically equivalent to the previously used unmodified compound, the Company will likely be required to repeat some or all of the pre-clinical and clinical trials conducted for such compound.
 The marketing of an FDA approved drug could be disrupted while such tests are conducted.
-Even if the alternate material is shown to be chemically and biologically equivalent to the previously used compound, the FDA or relevant foreign regulatory agency may require that we conduct additional clinical trials with such alternate material.
+Even if the alternate material is shown to be chemically and biologically equivalent to the previously used compound, the FDA or relevant foreign regulatory agency may require the Company to conduct additional clinical trials with such alternate material.